clackary/EvalSystem/API/README.md

-You may not need the .DS_Store file, I don’t remember making it.
-I would try without first.
+I think the .DS_Store file was automatically generated, I would try doing all of this **without** copying these files first.

-The next step is to modify your .htaccess file to reflect the directory you chose
+The next step is to modify your **.htaccess** file to reflect the directory you chose

 ![Modifying .htaccess](/API/README_Images/htaccess.png)